IkraP/Machine-Learning-Engineer-nd/README.md

-# Machine-learning-engineer-nd
+# Udacity Machine Learning Engineer Nanodegree

-Udacity Machine Learning Engineer nanodegree
+This repository contains all projects for Udacity's Machine Learning Engineer nanodegree which I started in March 2020.

+## Projects:

+- Project 1: Creating a Gaussian and Binomial Python Package